 When you receive a complaint against your professional license from your licensing board, you must go through certain processes to address the complaint.
 First, many licensing boards or agencies hold informal conferences to try and settle complaints by reaching agreements with professionals concerning alleged violations of applicable rules or laws.
 However, if a professional is unable to come to an agreement to resolve the matter, the complaint may go to the State Office of Administrative Hearings (SOAHA) to schedule a contested administrative hearing.

 A major part of pre-hearing procedures at SOAH is the exchange of information known as the discovery process.
 Discovery allows both sides to a legal dispute to get information and evidence from one another to properly prepare for the hearing.
-An experienced license defense lawyer can help you navigate the discovery process before your administrative hearing.
+A professional license defense lawyer can help you navigate the discovery process before your administrative hearing.

 General Provisions About Discovery at SOAH